Pituitary Tumors Treatment (PDQ®)

 - Blood chemistry study : A procedure in which a blood sample is checked to measure the amounts of certain substances, such as glucose (sugar), released into the blood by organs and tissues in the body.
-An unusual (higher or lower than normal) amount of a substance can be a sign of disease in the organ or tissue that makes it.
+An unusual (higher or lower than normal) amount of a substance can be a sign of disease.

 - Blood tests: Tests to measure the levels of testosterone or estrogen in the blood.
 A higher or lower than normal amount of these hormones may be a sign of pituitary tumor.

 - Twenty-four-hour urine test: A test in which urine is collected for 24 hours to measure the amounts of certain substances.
 An unusual (higher or lower than normal) amount of a substance can be a sign of disease in the organ or tissue that makes it.
 A higher than normal amount of the hormone cortisol may be a sign of a pituitary tumor and Cushing syndrome.

 - High-dose dexamethasone suppression test: A test in which one or more high doses of dexamethasone are given.
 The level of cortisol is checked from a sample of blood or from urine that is collected for three days.
 This test is done to check if the adrenal gland is making too much cortisol or if the pituitary gland is telling the adrenal glands to make too much cortisol.